TransparentHealth/mu2/transport/creating-certificates-for-ttt.md

     ==========                          =========      =====================  =========
     1. Has not expired                      Y                 Expired         Negative
     2. Has a valid signature                Y                 Good            Positive
-    3. Has not been revoked                 N                 Revoked*        Negative
+    3. Has not been revoked                 N                 Revoked+        Negative
-    4. Binding to the expected entity       N                 See note**       Negative
+    4. Binding to the expected entity       N                 See note++      Negative
-    5. Has a trusted certificate path    Partial              See note***     Negative
+    5. Has a trusted certificate path    Partial              See note+++     Negative

-* Revocation, via CRL or otherwise, is not supported by the certGen.
++ *Revocation*: *Revocation via CRL or otherwise, is not supported by the certGen.*

-** *For email-bound certificates*: If the subjectAltName extension is present and an rfc822Name is included then it contains the e-mail address.
+++ **For email-bound certificates**: *If the subjectAltName extension is present and an rfc822Name is included then it contains the e-mail address.
 If the Subject Distinguished Name contains an EmailAddress legacy attribute, then it contains the e-mail address.
 If both of the previous locations contain an e-mail address, they must match.

-*For domain-bound certificates*: The subjectAltName extension is present, a dNSName is included, and it matches the Direct Address' Health Internet Domain.
+++ **For domain-bound certificates**: *The subjectAltName extension is present, a dNSName is included, and it matches the Direct Address' Health Internet Domain.

-** It is not possible for the "certGen" tool to generate a certificate with The subjectAltName extension is present, a dNSName is included, and it DOES NOT matches the Direct Address' Health Internet Domain.
+It is not possible for the "certGen" tool to generate a certificate with The subjectAltName extension is present, a dNSName is included, and it DOES NOT match the Direct Address' Health Internet Domain.*

-*** The certificate chain is verified all the way up to the Trust Anchor. ( Version 1.1 of the Direct Applicability Statement for Secure Health Transport Working does not require checking of the chain back to the Root CA, but rather just to the Trust Anchor.
++++ **Trusted Certificate Path**: *The certificate chain is verified all the way up to the Trust Anchor. ( Version 1.1 of the Direct Applicability Statement for Secure Health Transport Working does not require checking of the chain back to the Root CA, but rather just to the Trust Anchor.
 The current test procedure only tests one hop.
-That is to say, it assumes that the endpoint certificate was created by the trust anchor and there are no intermediate certificates.
+That is to say, it assumes that the endpoint certificate was created by the trust anchor and there are no intermediate certificates.*

 Experimental support for conditions 3 and 4 are possible using https://DirectCA.org,